tink-crypto/tink/docs/JAVA-HOWTO.md

     Registry.registerKeyManager(keyManager);
 ```

-Afterwards the implementation will be accessed automatically by the `Factory`
+Afterwards the implementation will be accessed automatically by the
-corresponding to the primitive (when keys of the specific key type are in use),
+`keysetHandle.getPrimitive` corresponding to the primitive (when keys of the
-or can be retrieved directly via `Registry.getKeyManager(keyType)`.
+specific key type are in use).
+It can also be retrieved directly via
+`Registry.getKeyManager(keyType)`.

 When defining the protocol buffers for the key material and parameters (step #2
 above), you should provide definitions of three messages: